 Outdoor Fiddle-Leaf Fig Care

-Fiddle-leaf fig plants can thrive outdoors if you live in a sunny area or are looking to transition your houseplant outside.
+Fiddle-leaf fig plants thrive outdoors in sunny areas.
 Moving your indoor fiddle-leaf fig plant into an outside garden is a gradual process.

-- First, transplant the fiddle-leaf fig into a new pot and change the dirt.
+- First, transplant the fiddle-leaf fig into a new pot and refresh the soil.

 - Over the course of a week, start with leaving it on the patio or porch during the day.
-Afternoon sun is too strong for the plant, be sure to bring it in towards early evening to get it acclimated to outdoor temperatures.
+Afternoon sun is too strong, be sure to bring it inside in early evening to get it acclimated to outdoor temperatures.

-- Because of outdoor environmental factors, water the fiddle-leaf fig every 2-3 days.
+- Because of outdoor environmental factors, water the fiddle-leaf fig every 2 to 3 days.